UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 ## Terminology

 `repository` -- this is what we call the thing that tracks changes to our files.
-You might think of it like a database, an invoice, or a reciept of every change you have ever saved.
+You might think of it like a database, an invoice, or a receipt of every change you have ever saved.

-`repo` -- short for repository
+`repo` -- short for repository.

 `commit` --  this can be a verb or a noun.
-To commit means to save changes to a repository.
-We often use commit to refer to a set of changes in a repository
+To commit means to save the state of all of your files in the repository.

-_I commited the changes to the repository._
+_I committed the changes to the repository._

 _The last commit introduced a bug in the program._

 `changeset` -- is a set of changes which should be treated as an indivisible group.
-Also known as a a commit.

-`index` -- this is a list of all changesets (commits).
+`index` -- this is a list of all commits.

-`staging` -- bundling changes together to save to the git repository in one changeset (commit)
+`staging` -- bundling files together to save their state to the repo.

 ## Before we start